L37sg0/my-python-project/WorkingWithSpreadsheets/README.md

 - List products with inventory less than 10
 - List each company with respective total inventory value
 - Write to spreadsheet:
-  - Calculate and write inventory value for each product into spreadsheet
+  - Calculate and write total inventory value for each product into spreadsheet

 #### We make use of the io module  and openpyxl
 #### install openpyxl